Zilvaro/digitalz-campaign/README.md

 1. Retrieves the data from external file
 2. Converts the data to separate elements and creates the string with specific start & end-time
 3. Runs through a different number of loops to asign other elements to the date:
       - *report1*: 1 loop through data:days and assigns users to the specific day.
-Then sorts all days:users in reverse order to find 2 days with max number of users
+Then sorts all days:users in reverse order (using Lambda function) to find 2 days with max number of users
       - *report2*: 2 loops though data:days & data:hours, and assigns the users to different hours.
-Then finds the hour with max users and recommends to dispatch tasks 3 before the peak.
+Then, finds the hour with max users and recommends to dispatch tasks 3 before the peak.
       - *report3*: 3 loops through data:days, area and task-type, and assigns users accordingly.
-Then creates dictionaries for summary of results by task-types
+Then creates dictionaries for summary of results by task-types.
 4. Visualizes data for easier comprehension with a key-note or an insight

 Here are some samples: